alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/16_Manuscript_revision.md

 <!-- add template for rebuttal letter -->

-Thank the reviewers for valid points, but don't thank for bullshit!
+Thank the reviewers for valid points and begin your answer to such a point by, e.g.:

+> We thank the reviewer for directing out attention to this important issue,

+Yet, don't thank for bullshit!
 If you think, a reviewer is wrong with their comments, be polite, but determined, e.g.:

 > In our initial version of the manuscript, we obviously failed to make clear that ...